JJ/hoborg/text/text.md

 And now, for all of you, a honking, screeching, clanking and dancing mech.

-So that's what the two average guys  told me.
+Well, after the dancing, that's what the two average guys  told me.
 Well, not all of that, I added a little bit on my own.
 Tomorrow, or the day after that, I'll tell you how I became a
 circus roustabout.